ShishirGupta-Wu/aspergillus_ps/README.md

 In this repository we describe the workflow followed to process and analyze the data of the study "*Genetic comparison of Aspergillus fumigatus with 18 other species of the genus Aspergillus reveals conservation, evolution and specific virulence genes*".

 ## Issues & Contacts
-Note that these scripts were not designed to function as a fully-automated pipeline, but rather as a series of individual steps with extensive manual quality control between them.
+Please note that these scripts were not designed to function as a fully-automated pipeline, but rather as a series of individual steps with extensive manual quality control between them.
 It will therefore not be straightforward to run all steps smoothly in one go.
 Feel free to contact me (shishir.gupta@uni-wuerzburg.de) or [Prof. Dr. Thomas Dandekar](https://www.biozentrum.uni-wuerzburg.de/bioinfo/research/groups/funct-genomics-systems-biology/people/thomas-dandekar/) (dandekar@biozentrum.uni-wuerzburg.de) if you run into any issue.

 ## Supplementary data and material
 Additional data and material can be found here: Supplementary data and material.
 Sequence Alighment of Single Copy Orthologs can be obtained from [here](https://funginet.hki-jena.de/data_files/76)